Advanced Language Training

 Terms & Conditions

 Once awarded, the funding must be used to conduct the project as proposed in the application (to the best of the recipient’s ability).
+If changes happen with the student's project or travel dates, the Institute needs to be informed, even if these changes happen while abroad.

 Combined funding from this grant and other sources may not exceed the project’s total budget, and applicants must promptly inform the Nanovic Institute of additional funding received at any point from application submission through completion of the research trip.
 Recipients must return any paid funds if they cancel the project and must repay any non-refundable expenses incurred by the Nanovic Institute (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.